torvalds/linux/Documentation/media/uapi/v4l/buffer.rst

 that case, to perform such changes, userspace applications shall first stop the video stream with the :c:func:`VIDIOC_STREAMOFF` ioctl if it is running and free all buffers with the :c:func:`VIDIOC_REQBUFS` ioctl if they are allocated.
+After freeing all buffers the ``V4L2_CTRL_FLAG_GRABBED`` flag for controls is cleared.
 The format or controls can then be modified, and buffers shall then be reallocated and the stream restarted.
 A typical ioctl sequence is

  #.
 VIDIOC_STREAMOFF
  #.
 VIDIOC_REQBUFS(0)